 With such incredible vista views—including the Rocky Mountains right in your backyard—it’s no surprise that locals are so keen to enjoy an outdoor activity.

 Incredible hiking trails?
 Check.
 A cycling-friendly city?
 Check.
 Unparalleled skiing?
 Double, triple, maybe even quadruple check.

 Denver has the benefits of the mountains and trails, but beyond that, it lacks the variety that some people are looking for—namely, beaches.
 There are a few sandy areas and waterfront spots, but they’re more like “beaches” than beaches.
 However, what the city lacks in seaside destinations, it makes up for in its gorgeous mountains and green spaces.
 Plus, water features like Sloan’s Lake help former beach bums transition happily into lake-loving Denverites.

 Football, basketball, hockey, baseball, and more—no matter your sport of choice, they have it.
 Denver is home to eight professional sports teams, which is impressive for a city of its size.
-They even have two pro Lacrosse teams and two Rugby clubs in the league.
+They even have two pro lacrosse teams and two rugby clubs.

 Denver is among very few U.S. cities to have all four major league sports right in its city limits.
 It’s one of only two cities in the country that houses each of the teams downtown.

 If you’re not a fan of the city’s major teams, like The Broncos—which, quite frankly, goes against everything Denverites stand for—then you’ll still be able to find a sport to enjoy on those crisp Colorado evenings.

 There are a few main reasons for Denver’s traffic troubles, and they’re all interconnected: